stephenh/stephenh.github.com/_drafts/can-java-be-good-enough.markdown

 ---
-title: Making Java Good Enough
+title: Can Java Be Good Enough?
 layout: draft
 ---